 contracted services for public transport operating costs.
-The total public transport expenditure on contracted services has steadily increased over the last decade, although there has been little change over the last few years.
+The total public transport expenditure on contracted services steadily increased from 2004 to 2010 but there has been little change over the last few years.
 The increase in cost contributions from GWRC and NZTA to public transport over time are mainly related to increases in services.